silastittes/lasthenia_curves/README.md

 The makefile will run the majority of the analyses reported in the paper, which should take somewhere around 20 - 40 minutes to complete.
 In the terminal, write:

-    #change the date on R files to trigger make to run
+    #change the date on files to trigger make to run
-    touch */*.R
+    touch */*
     #run make
     make